 A low pass filter can be thought of as a system that "smooths" a signal.
+By smoothing a signal, high frequency variations are reduced.
 A natural way to smooth a signal would be to average consecutive values with difference equation